Peki'in: Ottoman period

 In 1875, French explorer Victor Guérin visited the village and described it as: "The population at present number 600—Druzes, United Greeks, Schismatic Greeks, and a few Jewish families, who descend from the ancient inhabitants of the country.
 Every year in the summer several hundreds of Jews come here from Tiberias to pass the hot season.
 Most of these Jews came originally from Europe, and are happy in finding here the last indigenous scions of the ancient national stock. ...
 At Bukeiah, thanks to the two springs which issue from the hill-side, they cultivate on the slopes and almost to the bottom of the valley delicious gardens, watered by numerous streams.
 Here grow, on different terraces, kept up by great walls, probably ancient, fruit-trees of all kinds, such as citrons, oranges, pomegranates, figs, quinces, and mulberries.
 The vine flourishes marvelously, as is shown by the enormous trunks.
 The United Greeks have a little church, which I found shut; the Schismatic Greeks also have one which has replaced a much more ancient Christian sanctuary.
 Only a few cut stones and the trunk of a column remain of it.The Jews worship in a synagogue of modern date."

 In 1881, the Palestine Exploration Fund's Survey of Western Palestine described it as "A good village, built of stone, containing a chapel and a synagogue.
 There are about 100 Moslems, 100 Christians, 100 Druzes, and 100 Jews.
 It is situated on the slope of the hill, with gardens, figs, olives, pomegranates, and arable land.
 There is a good spring in the village, and two springs near.
 This is the only place where Jews cultivate the ground.
 They say it has descended to them from their fathers from time immemorial."

+In November 1883, Laurence Oliphant visited Peki'in and observed a diverse population: 80 Druze families, 40 Greek Christians, and 20 Jewish families.
+The Jewish community totalled approximately 120 Jews, "who claimed to be the descendants of families who had tilled the land in this same locality prior to the destruction of Jerusalem and the subsequent dispersion of the race".
+The same year saw an outbreak of cholera, prompting wealthier Jews and rabbis from Safed and Tiberias to visit Peki'in, transforming it into a sanatorium.
+Oliphant wrote that the Druze had settled in Peki'in around 300 years earlier.
+He further noted discussions with Christian and Druze leaders regarding the Jewish families, who mentioned that historically, "more of the village lands belonged to them, but owing to the wars, pestilences, and other misfortunes which had overtaken the country at various times, their property had become diminished; indeed, there can be little doubt that the Druses themselves, when Fakr Eddin conquered this part of the country, appropriated some of it; so that now, ... the Jews are badly off."